AUTOMCAS/learning_journey/progress-tracker/week-1-and-2.md

 #### Goal 1: Learn to use basic **TDD** best practices.
 ##### PLAN
-- Complete Makers exercises and challenges on test driving methods, classes and multiple class programs.
+- Complete Makers exercises and challenges to build programs by using test driven development (TDD).

 ##### EVIDENCE
-- Completed a challenge to use TDD to design a single-method program.
-[Link here](https://github.com/AUTOMCAS/makers-projects/tree/main/week-1/phase-two/03_design_a_single_method/challenge)
+- Completed a challenge to use test drive a single-class **Diary Entry** program.
+[Link here](https://github.com/AUTOMCAS/makers-projects/tree/main/week-1/phase-two/05_test_drive_a_class/challenge)
-- Challenge to use TTD to design a single-class program.
-[Link here](https://github.com/AUTOMCAS/makers-projects/tree/main/week-1/phase-two/06_design_a_class/challenge)
 - [Diagram of how to use *describe*, *context* and *it* in rspec](https://github.com/AUTOMCAS/LearningJourney/blob/main/diagrams/rspec-basics.jpg)
 - DESIGN METHOD TEMPLATE
-- Videos of my challenge completion.[Link here](https://github.com/AUTOMCAS/LearningJourney/tree/main/videos/week_1) (include coach feedback?)